 7 Grease Gun Tips and Plug and Ball Valve Maintenance

-Here are high-pressure grease gun tips and maintenance guidelines, involving fittings and lube sealants, for ball valves and plug valves.
+Here are high-pressure grease gun tips and maintenance guidelines involving fittings and lube sealants for ball valves and plug valves.
 Valve maintenance is critical to any damage prevention program as it ensures the proper functioning of a pipeline.
 After all, if your valves do not turn freely and seal properly, you have little or no control of your crude oil or natural gas pipeline.

-Following these grease gun suggestions will ensure safety, make the pipeline workers’ jobs easier and more efficient, therefore reducing pipeline operating expenses.
+Following these grease gun suggestions will ensure safety, and make the pipeline workers’ jobs easier and more efficient, therefore reducing pipeline operating expenses.

 1 – Create a valve system map.

 Create a system map showing the location of all your valves.
-Number the valves on the map, and then create a guidebook which shows the size, type, location description, and related notes.
+Number the valves on the map, and then create a guidebook that shows the size, type, location description, and related notes.
 Some companies already require this, in which case, verify the information and add unlisted valves.
 In the event of an emergency, this system map may save lives.

 2 – Stock the correct grease gun fittings.

 Different valve styles often require distinct grease or lubrication fittings.
-For example, a plug valve may require a lube stick injection fitting or “tall” giant button head fitting.
+For example, a plug valve may require a lube stick injection fitting or a “tall” giant button head fitting.
 These are sometimes called “lube screws” and have either an NPSM thread down or a coarse bolt thread down.
 They have either a single or double built-in internal check valve.

-Most gate valves and ball valves usually use the shorter, stubbier lubrication fittings with an NPT thread down.
+Most gate valves and ball valves usually use shorter, stubbier lubrication fittings with an NPT thread down.
 Giant button head fittings with either single or double-check valves are used.
 Vent cap fittings with or without giant button heads are also utilized.

 A good maintenance practice is to have available spare fittings of each type in your toolbox.